kmonsoor/blog.kmonsoor.com/content/articles/tech/seven-deadly-sins-in-python-code.md

 If you use this practice in between inter-connected modules in a mid-sized project, worry not.
 You'll start to get errors due to circular references soon enough.

-Sounds great ?
+Sounds funny ?

 ### **3. Thinking that `try:except:else` construct is not a natural control flow in Python**

 If you are coming from Java(or, similar) world, I understand your confusion.
 However, Python adopted this construct so much different than Java.
 It helps to realize Python's philosophy [Ask for Forgiveness than Permission](https://docs.python.org/2/glossary.html#term-eafp), aka "EAFP paradigm".

 Trying to avoid this will result in messy, unpythonic code.
-As this [great answer on StackOverflow](http://stackoverflow.com/a/16138864/617185), by a core Python developer, on this matter nicely portrays the philosophy behind it.
+As this [great answer on StackOverflow](http://stackoverflow.com/a/16138864/617185), by a core Python developer, Raymond Hettinger, on this matter where he nicely portrays the philosophy behind it.

 Quoting him :

 > In the Python world, using exceptions for flow control is common and normal.
 Even the Python core developers use exceptions for flow-control and that style is heavily baked into the language (i.e. the iterator protocol uses *StopIteration* to signal loop termination).
 In addition, the try-except-style is used to prevent the race-conditions inherent in some of the "look-before-you-leap" constructs.

 > For example, testing `os.path.exists` results in information that may be out-of-date by the time you use it.
 Likewise, `Queue.full` returns information that may be stale.
 The `try:except:else` style will produce more reliable code in these cases.
 In some other languages, that rule reflects their cultural norms as reflected in their libraries.
 The "rule" is also based in-part on performance considerations for those languages.

 Also, consider checking out [this Q&A on StackOverflow](http://stackoverflow.com/a/180974/617185) on the same premise.

 ### **4. Making everything a Class aka Overusing classes**

 What I am referring to is [this talk by Jack Diederich](https://www.youtube.com/watch?v=o9pEzgHorH0) on PyCon 2012.
 You should watch this couple of times and then once in every week.
 His summary is like ... **Stop** creating classes, and modules in every now and then.
 Before creating one, think hard.
 Probably, what you need is writing just a function.

 [Zen of Python](https://www.python.org/dev/peps/pep-0020/) described it as below.
 Read it again, again, and again.